pravega/pravega/documentation/src/docs/segment-store-service.md

 ## Segment Containers
-Segment Containers are a logical grouping of Segments, and are responsible for all operations on those Segments within their span.
+Segment Containers are a logical grouping of Segments and are responsible for all operations on those Segments within their span.
 A Segment Container is made of multiple sub-components:

-- **Segment Container Metadata**: A collection of Segment-specific metadata that describe the current state of each Segment (how much data in Tier 2, how much in Tier 1, whether it is sealed, etc.), as well as other miscellaneous info about each Container.
+- **Segment Container Metadata**: A collection of Segment-specific metadata that describes the current state of each Segment (how much data in Tier 2, how much in Tier 1, whether it is sealed, etc.), as well as other miscellaneous info about each Container.
 - **Durable Log**: The Container writes every operation it receives to this log and acks back only when the log says it has been accepted and durably persisted.
 - **Read Index**: An in-memory index of where data can be read from.
 The Container delegates all read requests to it, and it is responsible for fetching the data from wherever it is currently located (Cache, Tier 1 Storage or Tier 2 Storage).
 - **Cache**: Used to store data for appends that exist in Tier 1 only (not yet in Tier 2), as well as blocks of data that support reads.